LOGIN

 Age.

-The forest I had visited was an old-growth forest — an ecosystem that was paradoxically new to me at the time.
+The forest I visited was an old-growth forest — an ecosystem that was, paradoxically, entirely new to me.

-Since then, I have visited numerous old-growth forests all over North America to study and learn more about these remarkable places.
+Since then, I have traveled across North America to study and learn from these remarkable places.

 I've consistently asked questions like: